Orange Beach Wave - photo by Sam Sumlin

 Bugs and Butterflies – May include bugs, insects and arthropods.
 Bees, butterflies, centipedes, dragonflies and spiders fall into this category.

-State Park Adventures – People taking part in recreational activities in parks operated by the Alabama Department of Conservation and Natural Resources.
+State Parks – Scenics or people taking part in recreational activities in parks operated by the Alabama Department of Conservation and Natural Resources.
 The list of eligible parks is found at www.alapark.com.
-Activities include, but are not limited to, biking, hiking, camping, fishing, ziplining, golfing and picnicking.
-People must be included in the photos in this category.
-Scenic park photos should be entered in the “Sweet Home Alabama” category.
+When entering this category, please note the name of the State Park in the description.

 Coastal Life – Photos for this category can be anything related to Alabama’s beaches, southernmost bayous and piers.
-Photos taken of coastal birds, dolphins and beach animals such as crabs, jellyfish and starfish fall into this category.
+Photos taken of dolphins and beach animals such as crabs, jellyfish and starfish fall into this category.
 People saltwater fishing or casting nets should also be entered in this category.
+All birds should be entered in the Birds of a Feather category.

 Nature-Based Recreation – These photos must have people in them.
-Examples are people enjoying recreation such as boating, fishing, hiking, hunting and camping (organized team sports are excluded).
+Examples are people enjoying recreation such as boating, paddling, fishing, hiking, skeet shooting, hunting and camping (organized team sports are excluded).

 Young Photographer – Youth through 15 years of age will compete amongst themselves in this category.
-Subject matter can be any of the categories.
+Subject matter can be any of the categories above.
 (Age 16 and up should enter any of the other categories.)

-- Entries will be accepted online at www.outdooralabama.com between April 1-August 31, 2017.
+- Entries will be accepted online at www.outdooralabama.com between June 1 - October 31, 2019.

 - The contest is open to any amateur photographer except employees of ADCNR and members of their immediate families.
 An amateur is defined as someone who does not earn the majority of his or her living from photography.